 Freedom Mortgage is directly servicing the Company's portfolio of Fannie Mae and Freddie Mac MSRs pursuant to a subservicing agreement entered into on June 10, 2015.
 The agreement has an initial term of three (3) years, expiring on September 1, 2018, and is subject to automatic renewal for additional three year terms unless either party chooses not to renew.
 The agreement may be terminated without cause by either party by giving notice as specified in the agreement.
 Under that agreement, Freedom Mortgage agrees to service the applicable mortgage loans in accordance with applicable law and the requirements of the applicable agency.
-The Company pays fees for specified services.
+The Company pays fees for specified services, which are included in "Servicing costs" on the consolidated statement of income (loss).

-Other Affiliated Entities
+Other Transactions with Affiliated Entities

-The Company, through one of its subsidiaries, has entered into an uncommitted master repurchase agreement with Freedom Mortgage pursuant to which the Company may, from time to time, purchase a newly issued Ginnie Mae RMBS, subject to Freedom Mortgage's agreement to repurchase the security at a future date, generally no more than 120 days later.
+The Company, through one of its subsidiaries, has entered into an uncommitted master repurchase agreement with Freedom Mortgage pursuant to which the Company may, from time to time, purchase a newly issued Ginnie Mae RMBS, subject to Freedom Mortgage's agreement to repurchase the security at a future date, generally no more than 90 days later.
 The Company simultaneously re-hypothecates the security to one of its counterparties with whom it has a repurchase agreement, for an identical term.
-Each transaction is done at market rates.
-For the three- month period ended March 31, 2016, the Company earned approximately \$2,000 in income and had a corresponding expense of less than \$1,000.
+For the three month period ended September 30, 2016, the Company earned approximately \$610,000 in income and had a corresponding expense of approximately \$108,000, which are included in "Interest income" and "Interest expense", respectively, on the consolidated statement of income (loss).
+For the nine month period ended September 30, 2016, the Company earned approximately \$1.1 million in income and had a corresponding expense of approximately \$234,000, which are included in "Interest income" and "Interest expense", respectively, on the consolidated statement of income (loss).
+No such related income or expense was earned or incurred during the three and nine month periods ended September 30, 2015.
+There were no such assets, or related liabilities, as of September 30, 2016 and December 31, 2015.

-See Note 5 for a discussion of the co-investments in Excess MSRs with Freedom Mortgage and the services provided by Freedom Mortgage during the period prior to transfer to Freedom Mortgage of the direct servicing obligations for the MSRs.
+See Note 5 for a discussion of the co-investments in Excess MSRs with Freedom Mortgage, the services provided by Freedom Mortgage during the period prior to transfer to Freedom Mortgage of the direct servicing obligations for the MSRs and the MSR recapture agreement between Aurora and Freedom Mortgage.
 See Note 10 for a discussion of the Acknowledgement Agreement among the Company, Freedom Mortgage and Ginnie Mae entered into in connection with the co-investments in Excess MSRs.